Connecting to MariaDB

 -p option above instructs the

-mysql client to prompt you for the password.
+mariadb client to prompt you for the password.
 If the password for the

 root user hasn't been set yet, then the password is blank and you would just hit [Enter] when prompted.
 The